I know what you might be thinking. Lose weight with protein? I want to get smaller, not get bulkier!

 It’s important to note that some proteins are better than others.

-Right now, in the health, fitness and weight loss industries, it’s all about whey.
+Right now, in the health, fitness and weight loss industries, it’s all about whey protein.

-Whey is the watery part of milk that separates from the curds when making cheese.
-Whey protein is the protein produced from that whey.
+Whey is the watery part of milk that separates from the curds when making cheese, and whey protein is the protein produced from that whey.

 - Building and strengthening muscles.